HackTheBrain/brain-worm/README.md

 ![alt text](https://github.com/HackTheBrain/brain-worm/blob/master/worm_pics/P1070909.JPG "A kinetic worm")

 A kinetic worm needs your attention!
 Once it realizes you are concentrated it will use pneumatic muscles and move.
-If you are not focused enought the worm stops moving and starts breathe frequently.
+If you are not focused enough the worm stops moving and starts breathe frequently.
 The level of your concentration is measured via electrical brain waves (EEG).

 ## Why